College of Arts and Sciences 2024-2025 Edition

 • Bachelor of Science, with majors in Actuarial Mathematics, Applied Economics, Applied Mathematics and Statistics, Communication, and Digital Communication.

-• Bachelor of Arts, with majors in Arts and Creative Industries, Chinese, History, Literary and Cultural Studies, Politics and Law, Sociology and Anthropology, and Spanish.
+• Bachelor of Arts, with majors in Arts and Creative Industries, History, Literary and Cultural Studies, Politics and Law, Sociology and Anthropology, and Spanish.

 All Arts and Sciences students complete a business minor and may elect to take additional business courses.